 Home > Topics > Special Education Advocacy > Alternate Diploma v.
 Regular HS Diploma - Which is Better? by Susan Bruce

 What can a parent do?

-First, consider what the IDEA says about high expectations in the purposes section.
+First, know what the IDEA says about high expectations in the Purposes section of the law.

-This should be done in order for a child to-
+This should be done in order for your child to -

-Third, consider using the transition plan to address the diploma.
+Third, consider using a transition plan to address her needs for a regular diploma.

-An IEP should include transition services no later than the first IEP in effect when the student turns 16.
-The age could be younger, depending on your state’s special education regulations.
+Your child's IEP should include transition services no later than the first IEP in effect when she turns 16.
+The age for a transition plan may be younger, depending on your state’s special education regulations.

-Transition services are services that step your child up to moving to the adult world.
+Transition services are those services that will help your child make the transition into the adult world.

 Transition services should:

-Post school activities could include any of the following.
+Post school activities may include any of the following.

-The transition plan should base transition services on your child’s individual needs.
-The IEP team should consider your child’s preferences, interests, and strengths.
-What does he want to do?
+Any transition plan should include transition services based on her individual needs.
+The IEP team should consider her preferences, interests, and strengths.
+What does she want to do?

-If your child wants to attend a community college or college, he will need that regular high school diploma!
+If your child wants to attend a college, she will need a regular high school diploma.

 Transition services include the following.

 Transition services in the IEP must include:

-Transition services can be special education, if your child needs the services provided as specially designed instruction or a related service in order to benefit from special education!
+Transition services can include special education, if your child needs specially designed instruction and/or related services to benefit from these services.

-When thinking about transition planning, ask yourself these questions.
+When you think about transition planning, ask yourself these questions.